rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 categories = ["technical details"]
 +++

 To commence, I must acknowledge that my comprehension of Swift concurrency is limited.
 RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
-However, some resource-intensive tasks are performed on separate threads, excluding and not blocking the main thread.
+However, some resource-intensive tasks are performed on other threads managed by the cooperative thread pool, excluding and not blocking the main thread.

 The most important work are executed on the main thread.
 By default, SwiftUI makes sure all UI-updates are performed on the main thread.
 Below are other tasks executed on the main thread: